Robert Bacon (Iowa politician)

-Robert P. "Rob" Bacon (born 1955) is a Republican politician and legislator from the state of Iowa.
+Robert P. "Rob" Bacon (born 1955) is a Republican politician and former legislator from the state of Iowa.
 He was elected to the Iowa House of Representatives in 2012 to represent the 48th district.
 He was previously elected to the Iowa Senate in 2010 to represent District 5, which serves Wright, Hamilton, and Story Counties.
 Bacon was born in Chicago and his hometown is Maxwell, Iowa.

 Current legislative committees

 Bacon has been a member of the following legislative committees: